mbaze/bzpack/README.md

 `bzpack.exe -bx2 -e demo.bin demo.bx2`

-Here's a list of supported command line options:
+Here’s a list of supported command-line options (excluding compression format names):

 * `-r` - Compress (and decompress) in reverse direction.
 In practice, this option helps reduce the decoder size.
 * `-e` - Add an end-of-stream marker.
 Useful for general-purpose decompression, but not needed for minimalist programs.